Skip to main content

 Scaling product is more about unlearning than adding

 I lead the strategy and delivery of products and systems that solve real problems, support commercial goals and scale across teams and markets.
 My work spans platform foundations, user-facing experiences, commercial tools and developer products, and I adapt my approach to the needs of each domain.
-I focus on maturing complex systems, improving the experience for both users and developers and strengthening the foundations that make products reliable, scalable and easy to build on.
-I care about clarity, good judgement and creating the processes and environments that help teams deliver consistent, long-term impact.
-My experience covers early-stage, scale-up and enterprise product environments, combining hands-on delivery with team leadership and award-winning work recognised across several innovation competitions.
+My experience covers early-stage, scale-up and enterprise product environments, combining hands-on delivery with team leadership and award-winning work recognised across several innovative organisations.

 When teams think about scaling, the instinct is to add.